-In cases of moderate chemical potential (comparable to the energy level), the energy output has two distinct scenarios.
-The parameter $\theta$ of QET protocol (in the correction operator $U_B(u)$) changes from $\theta_2$ to $\theta_1$ with the increasing $|\Delta T|$, as depicted in Fig. \ref{ft} ($\text{b}_1$).
-In this configuration, the thermal effect and the particle exchange from the nonequilibrium fermionic environments have a combined excitation effect.
-In other words, the population of state $|E_4\rangle$ is sufficiently large, corresponding to the QET protocol with the parameter $\theta_2$.
-The temperature difference leads to a reduction in the population of state $|E_4\rangle$ due to the decreased excitation level of the qubit at the low-temperature reservoir, resulting in a decrease in $E_{\text{out}}$, as shown in Fig. \ref{ft} ($\text{b}_2$).
-Furthermore, the reduction in population due to the presence of chemical potential is transferred to state $|E_2\rangle$ rather than the ground state.
+For moderate chemical potential, i.e., when it is comparable to the system energy scale, the energy output exhibits two distinct regimes.
+As shown in Fig.~\ref{ft} $(\text{b}_1)$, the QET control parameter $\theta$ in the correction operator $U_B(u)$ switches from $\theta_2$ to $\theta_1$ as $|\Delta T|$ increases.
+In this regime, thermal effects and particle exchange induced by the nonequilibrium fermionic reservoirs act together to promote excitation.
+In other words, the population of state $|E_4\rangle$ is sufficiently large, so the optimal QET protocol corresponds to $\theta=\theta_2$.
+As shown in Fig.~\ref{ft} $(\text{b}_2)$, increasing the temperature difference reduces the population of $|E_4\rangle$ because the qubit coupled to the lower-temperature reservoir becomes less likely to be excited, thereby reducing $E_{\text{out}}$.
+Furthermore, the population lost from $|E_4\rangle$ is transferred mainly to $|E_2\rangle$, rather than to the ground state.

-When the chemical potentials of two reservoirs are not same, $\Delta \mu = \mu_A - \mu_B$, it is essential to analyze the situation on a case-by-case basis (dependent on the value of average chemical potential).
-When the average chemical potential $\bar{\mu} = (\mu_A+\mu_B)/2$ is relatively low, the primary effect of $|\Delta \mu|$ is to push the system from the ground state to the first excited state, as shown in Fig. \ref{fmu} ($\text{a}_2$).
-In this context, the energy output $E_{\text{out}}$ mainly depends on the population of the ground state.
-Therefore, as $|\Delta \mu|$ increases, the energy output subsequently decreases as demonstrated in Fig. \ref{fmu} ($\text{a}_1$).
+When the chemical potentials of the two reservoirs are different, with $\Delta \mu=\mu_A-\mu_B$, the resulting behavior must be analyzed on a case-by-case basis, depending on the value of the average chemical potential.
+When the average chemical potential $\bar{\mu}=(\mu_A+\mu_B)/2$ is relatively low, the primary effect of $|\Delta \mu|$ is to drive the system from the ground state to the first excited state, as shown in Fig.~\ref{fmu} $(\text{a}_2)$.
+In this regime, the energy output $E_{\text{out}}$ depends mainly on the ground-state population.
+Therefore, as $|\Delta \mu|$ increases, the energy output decreases accordingly, as shown in Fig.~\ref{fmu} $(\text{a}_1)$.